-- delivered community safety services and programmes that involve residents including... - " promoting responsible drinking in our communities with 'no alcohol zones' in Aberdare and Pontypridd Town Centres and surrounding areas. - " working with residents, businesses and police to help develop a culture of sensible drinking by putting in place a Community Action Plan Partnership (CAP) for Pontypridd. - helped to reduce the number of people killed or seriously injured in our community by - " providing training and awareness opportunities for pedestrians and drivers of all ages to join in programmes and fun events to learn and understand more about road safety. - " introducing improved technology to strengthen our enforcement of parking restrictions outside schools.
+- delivered community safety services and programmes that involve residents including... - promoting responsible drinking in our communities with 'no alcohol zones' in Aberdare and Pontypridd Town Centres and surrounding areas. - working with residents, businesses and police to help develop a culture of sensible drinking by putting in place a Community Action Plan Partnership (CAP) for Pontypridd. - helped to reduce the number of people killed or seriously injured in our community by - providing training and awareness opportunities for pedestrians and drivers of all ages to join in programmes and fun events to learn and understand more about road safety.